War in Afghanistan (2001–2021): War crimes

 War crimes committed by the Coalition, Afghan security forces, and Northern Alliance included massacres, prisoner mistreatment, carpet bombing villages, and killings of civilians.
 Amnesty International accused the Pentagon of covering up evidence related to war crimes, torture and unlawful killings in Afghanistan.
 Notable incidents include the Dasht-i-Leili massacre, Bagram torture and prisoner abuse, Kandahar massacre, among others.

 In 2020, the International Criminal Court investigation in Afghanistan formally commenced, investigating war crimes and crimes against humanity committed by all parties in Afghanistan since 1 May 2013.
-On 22 March 2023, the British government launched a public inquiry to investigate reports of alleged unlawful killings by UKSF personnel during the war in Afghanistan.
-Judge Charles Haddon-Cave chairs the public inquiry.
+In 2023, the UK launched a public inquiry to investigate reports of alleged unlawful killings by UKSF personnel during the war in Afghanistan.